-The two domain experts involved in developing the ESGMIPA are a DE in Electronic Circuits Design and Implementation (DEECDI) and a DE in signature verification and analysis.
-(DESVA).
-Both are the same person but in different age periods, and the final achievement reported in this paper came a result of the interaction between these two DEs.
+The domain expert is in the general sense a person who has a deep knowledge and high professionality in a specific subject like the medicine doctor, the documents analyst, and so on.
+In fact, the DE who designed the SM is two domain experts in one person: A Domain Expert in Electronic Circuits Design and Implementation (DEECDI) and a DE in Signature Verification and Analysis (DESVA).
+The final achievement reported in this paper came a result of the interaction between these two DEs.

-In 1981, the first author of this paper became a DEECDI where he worked on developing ciphering/deciphering systems using pulse techniques in 1977 in the graduation project for the bachelor degree in Electronic Engineering [3], and completed a training course in electronic techniques at Dresden University, Germany in 1976 [4], and attended a very high level training course in Barry Research Corporation in the silicon valley of USA (California) on the design, operation and maintenance of a computerized sounder station for High frequency Communication for the Scientific Studies and Research Center (SSRC) of Damascus, Syria [5] after completion of a total immersion English language course at Berlitz school of languages, Palo Alto Office [6].
-During his work at the SSRC he worked with professional Metal detectors [7] and Modems [8].
+In 1981, the first author of this paper was a DEECDI where he completed a training course in electronic techniques at Dresden University, Germany in 1976 [3], and worked on developing voice ciphering/deciphering systems using pulse techniques in 1977 in the graduation project for the bachelor degree in Electronic Engineering [4].
+Then in November, 1977 he was dispatched by the Scientific Studies and Research Center (SSRC) of Damascus, Syria to attended a very high level training course at Barry Research Corporation in the silicon valley of USA (California) on the design, operation and maintenance of a computerized sounder station for High frequency Communications covering all the spectrum of analogue and digital circuits and their using with microprocessors and minicomputers and transmitting and receiving equipment [5] after completion of a total immersion English language course at Berlitz school of languages, Palo Alto Office [6].
+The sounder station was installed in Damascus and put in real operation in 1978.
+During his work at the SSRC he worked also with the design and implementation of professional Metal detectors [7] and Modems [8].